tdameros/42-transcendence/user_management/doc/User_management.md

 > | `400`     | `application/json` | `{"errors": ["AAA", "BBB", "..."]}`                  |
 > | `500`     | `application/json` | `{"errors": ['An unexpected error occurred : ...']}` |

->errors can be combined

-> errors can be :
-> - Refresh token not found
-> - Signature verification failed
-> - No expiration date found
-> - Signature has expired
-> - No user_id in payload
-> - User does not exist
-> - Invalid JSON format in the request body
-> - An unexpected error occurred
 </details>